Join our Discord community — connect, share, and grow with us! Join Now

 One major factor in deciding between a decoupled and headless CMS is ease of use.
 While both offer flexibility, their usability depends on your team's technical expertise and project requirements.

-If your team includes marketers and content creators who need visual previews, a decoupled CMS is a safer choice.
-If your project is developer-driven and requires advanced customization, a headless CMS is the better fit.
+If your team includes marketers and content creators who need visual previews, a decoupled CMS with AI enhancement is a safer choice.
+If your project is developer-driven and requires advanced customization, a headless CMS with intelligent automation support is the better fit.

 When to Choose a Decoupled CMS